 Your surgeon will remove the instruments and close the cuts.
 They will place a drip (small tube) in a vein in your arm.
 They will also place a catheter (tube) in your bladder to help you to pass urine.
-They may also insert a drain (tube) in your abdomen to drain away fluid that can sometimes collect.

 Open surgery